DansPlaying/OpenMarket/src/pages/terms.md

 ## 8. Amendments

-**Open Market Investment Ink** reserves the right to update these Terms and Conditions at any time.
+**OPEN MARKET inversiones inc** reserves the right to update these Terms and Conditions at any time.
 Customers will be notified of significant changes via our usual communication channels.

 ---